 verify that the SSN provided matches the SSN on record; and

-check for any anomalies—for example, wages listed for a name not associated with the name individual providedwages listed under an individual’s maiden name do not count as an anomaly).
+check for any anomalies such as whether wages are listed for a name not associated with the individual’s name.

+Note: Anomalies do not include wages listed under an individual’s maiden or birth name.

-NLF: If there are no anomalies on the wage record and the individual’s identity has been accurately verified, Boards must ensure that Workforce Solutions Office staff prints the screen and provides the wage record to the requesting individual.
+NLF: If there are no anomalies on the wage record and the individual’s identity has been accurately verified, Boards must ensure that Workforce Solutions Office staff provides a printout of the screen and the wage record to the requesting individual.

+NLF: Boards must be aware that when reporting employee wages, an employer may inadvertently transpose two digits in an SSN or make some other error that results in another employee’s wages being reported under the requesting individual’s SSN.

-NLF: If anomalies exist in the wage record, Boards must ensure that Workforce Solutions Office staff explains to the individual that when wages are listed under a name other than the individual’s, it is most likely due to a reporting error by the employer.
-When reporting employee wages, an employer may inadvertently transpose two digits in a SSN, or make some other error that results in an employee’s wages being reported under the wrong SSN.
+NLF: If anomalies exist in the wage record, Boards must ensure that the Workforce Solutions Office staff does not show the individual the wage information or provide a printout of the wage record screen.
+Staff must explain that when wages are listed for a name other than the individual’s, it is most likely due to a reporting error by the employer.

-,NLF: Boards must ensure that Workforce Solutions Office staff does not provide copies of wage records with anomalies that include wages belonging to another individual.
-Wage information tied to another name is considered sensitive personal information and must not be released, even if the wages were incorrectly reported under the wrong SSN.
+NLF: Boards must ensure that the Workforce Solutions Office staff does not provide wage records that include wages belonging to another individual.
+Wage information reported under another name is considered personally identifiable information and cannot be released, even if the wages are incorrectly reported under the wrong SSN.

+NLF: If there are wage record anomalies that need to be corrected before the records can be released, Boards must ensure that Workforce Solutions Office staff verifies the individual’s identity by:

+reviewing the individual’s state-issued identification (ID) card to verify the photo matches the physical characteristics of the individual; and

-NLF: If there are wage record anomalies that need to be corrected before the records can be released, Boards must ensure that the individual’s identity is also verified by (ID) reviewing the individual’s SSN card or other correspondence from the Social Security Administration reflecting the individual’s name and full SSN (verbal identification of the SSN is not acceptable in this instance).
+reviewing the individual’s SSN card or other correspondence from the Social Security Administration reflecting the individual’s name and full SSN (a verbal identification of the SSN is not acceptable) to confirm the name and SSN match the name and SSN on the wage record.

-NLF: Boards must ensure that Workforce Solutions Office staff notifies TWC’s Tax departmentwhen an anomaly is found in a wage record.
-The individual requesting a copy of his or her wage record will not be able to get a copy of the wage record until it is corrected.
-To request the correction of an anomaly in a wage record, send an encrypted e-mailA to TaxWageRecordCorrection@twc.state.tx.us that includes the following information:
+NLF: Boards must ensure that Workforce Solutions Office staff notifies TWC’s Tax Department when an anomaly is found in a wage record.
+The individual requesting a copy of their wage record will not be able to get a copy of the wage record until it is corrected.
+To request the correction of an anomaly in a wage record, send an encrypted email including the completed TWC Wage Change Request Form (Attachment 1 of this guidance) to TaxWageRecordCorrection@twc.texas.gov that includes the following information:

+The staff member’s name and job title

+The individual’s name

 The individual’s SSN

-A statement identifying the wage record that needs to be corrected or removed from association with the SSN
+Information identifying the wage record that needs to be corrected or removed from association with the SSN

-A statement from Workforce Solutions Office staff that:

-confirms the individual’s name on the Social Security card and state- or government-issued photo identification card or driver’s license; and

-verifies that the photo on the identification card matches the physical characteristics of the individual requesting the wage record correction
+Additional information, as necessary

-Note: Do not include copies of the identification documents in the encrypted email.
+NLF: Boards must ensure that Workforce Solutions Office staff includes copies of the individual’s identification documents in the encrypted email, including:

+an SSN card;

+a driver’s license, or other government ID card; and

+a TWC screen shot showing wages (do not redact information).

+NLF: Boards must be aware that the Tax Department will require a police report involving identity theft if a request is made to alter wages that match the requestor's name.

 NLF: Boards must ensure that Workforce Solutions Office staff instructs the individual to return after seven days to get an updated record.
 At that time, staff must follow the same identity verification protocol as outlined above before releasing a copy of the wage record to the individual.